What Is a Hybrid Trekking Route?

 Who Should Do This Route?

-This combination is for trekkers who have already done or are not interested in the standard Annapurna Circuit experience.
-If you want more remoteness, more culture, more wilderness, and fewer people — Nar Phu is the answer.
+This combination is for trekkers who are not interested in the standard Annapurna Circuit experience.
+It is for trekkers who want more remoteness, more culture, more wilderness, and fewer people.

-It's also ideal for trekkers who want a restricted area experience without committing to the full Manaslu or Upper Mustang routes.
+The trek is suitable for those who are ok with long days of trekking and basic accommodation.
+It is also ideal for trekkers who want a restricted area experience without committing to any prominent or commercial trekking routes.

 Practical Tips

-The Nar Phu permit must be arranged in advance through a registered agency — you cannot get it at the trailhead
+- The Nar Phu permit must be arranged in advance through a registered agency.

-The Kang La Pass crossing is serious — do not attempt it in bad weather or without your guide's clearance
+- The Kang La Pass crossing is challenging, so we request not to attempt it in bad weather or without a local guide.

 3) Gokyo Lakes + Everest Base Camp